TrueNASTrueNAS Nightly Development Documentation

 Directory Service Access

-TrueNAS SCALE works with either Active Directory or LDAP directory servers, and it can also work with Kerberos and IDmap.
+TrueNAS works with either Active Directory or LDAP directory servers, and it can also work with Kerberos and IDmap.
 Active Directory and LDAP configuration settings have similar requirements.

 Active Directory